 How much does your cockapoo coat type and colour matter?

-I well remember my conversation with Alison at Raffles when she questioned me about the type of cockapoo I was looking for.
+I well remember my conversation with the breeder when she questioned me about the type of cockapoo I was looking for.

 A female, that was easy.

 More poodle than cocker – I’m allergic to animal fur – no problem.

 Colour?
 Even easier thought I, my instant response was golden.
 However, it appeared I hadn’t done my research here as golden – the colour of very dark honey in my eyes – was actually red, which comes in varying shades.
 Some 18 months later what I now have is a white cockapoo with a splash of apricot.
 If asked at the time I would most definitely have said that I didn’t want a white-coated cockapoo when we live in rainy Cheshire!

 Oww this is so hard to admit, but when I see my ‘perfect’ colour cockapoo out and about I have to say that there is a real pang of envy; deep down red was the colour I’d set my heart on.
 However, when you fall totally in love with your dog and she with you, at the end of the day surely what colour they arrive at adulthood shouldn’t matter.

 So my first tip as a novice is be prepared…your cockapoo’s coat could end up any colour or mix of colours.
 I recently met a man in a local park who had bought a solid jet-black puppy and his adult coat grew into a rich sable colour (yes, it was what attracted me to talk to him!).